LSSTDESC/qp/docs/index.rst

         **Cookbook**

-        The cookbook contains useful examples of `qp` usage.
+        Contains useful examples of `qp` usage.
 These examples range from quick reference one-liners to in-depth tutorials of more complex usage cases.

     .. grid-item-card::
         :link: developer_docs/setup